Office Move IT Cleanup (Kansas City) | Equipment & Accessories Removal

 When You Know You're There

-If these boxes made it through the move without being dealt with, they’ve probably outlived their window.
+One quick way to tell: if these boxes made it through the move without being dealt with, they've probably outlived their window.

-I’ve walked into spaces after a move where this was the only thing left — just a few boxes of mixed accessories that never got a final pass.
+I've walked into spaces after a move where this was the only thing left — just a few boxes of mixed accessories that never got a final pass.
+That's a pretty common endpoint.

 The good news is, this part can be handled quickly once you decide not to overthink it.